Memeplexx/olik/readme-read.md

 ---

-Let's first assume that a store has been initialized as follows...
+Let's first assume that a store has been initialized as follows:
 ```Typescript
 import { make } from 'oulik';